Store Hours

 Location

 If the soil is warm and pliable, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed packet to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described for best results so your plant babies have room to flourish.
+Before you plant, make sure that the soil is healthy, it's warm enough outside, and your plant will have the right amount of sun.
+Check your seed package to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described on the seed packet for best results so your plant babies have room to flourish.

 Should I use peat moss starters or coir starters?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Plan your garden to make the most of your time and space.
-You can also add beauty and interest with hardscaping, stonework, and water features.
-No matter what outdoor projects you choose to tackle, The Home Depot Brownwood Garden Center can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+You can also add beauty and interest with water features, hardscaping, and stonework.
+Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Brownwood Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 5 garden can support plants listed as Zones 1–5.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will even out as time passes.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone